-- 3.2.
-The recommended course of action - Ensures full transparency of the process being followed. - Allows for all interested parties to have their views heard and considered as part of the decision-making process. - Will evidence that appropriate steps are taken in line with statutory guidelines and within appropriate timescales. - Allows the Executive to be further updated on the outcome of the consultation ahead of any further decision making. - Is in accordance with the DfE legislation and policy on amalgamations. - Demonstrates to the governing bodies of each school that the council are progressing a shared solution in line with their request. - 3.3.
+- 3.1.
+It is recommended that the Executive: - Authorise the commencement of the statutory process relating to the amalgamation of Tennyson Road Infant School and Alfred Street Junior Schools. - ii) Authorise the commencement of a consultation on the potential location of the proposed 'new' school. - iii) Note that a follow-up report will be considered by the Executive following the first consultation. - 3.2.
+Reasons for Recommendations:- - Ensures full transparency of the process being followed. - Allows for all interested parties to have their views heard and considered as part of the decision-making process. - Will evidence that appropriate steps are taken in line with statutory guidelines and within appropriate timescales. - Allows executive to be further updated on the outcome of the consultation ahead of any further decision making. - Is in accordance with the DfE legislation and policy on amalgamations. - Demonstrates to the governing bodies of each school that the council are progressing a shared solution in line with their request. - 3.3.
 Based upon the financial position and evidence of school performance it is not a viable solution to take no action to progress the consultation on the amalgamation.